🎉

 3. Knowledge management

 Knowledge bases, wikis, glossaries, lessons learned: SharePoint structures know-how.
 Microsoft Search, enriched by AI, makes it accessible and usable.
+There's a good reason to take this seriously: McKinsey, in its Social Economy report, estimated that employees spend 1.8 hours every day searching for information, nearly a full workday each week.
 To go further, see how to turn SharePoint into a real document management system.

 4. Digital portal and access hub